 Published on 2/14/2022, 4:57:00 PM

-Should I get a lawyer for my first DUI?
+Should I hire a lawyer for my first DUI?

 This is a question I've been asked countless times.
 Honestly, the answer is always YES.
 The follow up question of WHY? isn't always as simple, as each DUI/DWI case presents unique circumstances based upon several important factors.
 Below I will discuss some of the considerations as to why you need a lawyer for your first DUI or DWI in Maryland.

-1. The Judge is going to ask you at every hearing about your lawyer.
+1. The Judge is going to ask you at every hearing about your dui lawyer.

 Practically, Judges always discourage pro se Defendants.
 "Pro se" is latin for self or "in one's own behalf.
-In courts this means "self-represented" The criminal justice system was designed for lawyers on both sides to argue a case, and a Judge is meant to mediate their arguments.
-When a Defendant decides to self represent, this often throws a wrench into the proceedings and can result in lengthy hearings on simple issues like "what do I do next".
+In courts this means "self-represented", or without an attorney.
+The criminal justice system was designed for lawyers on both sides to argue a case, and a Judge is meant to mediate their arguments.
+When a Defendant decides to self represent without an attorney, this often throws a wrench into the proceedings and can result in lengthy hearings on simple issues like "what do I do next" and answers like "An attorney could assist with that".

 This is why there are so many hearings where you are advised to get an attorney.
 The commissioner you see after your arrest will advise you to get a lawyer.
 The Judge at your preliminary inquiry will advise you to get a lawyer.
 The State of Maryland will provide you with a free lawyer, albeit maybe not the lawyer of your choosing.